-When you think of commercial car insurance, large work trucks are probably the first thing to come to mind.
-We’re talking semi-trucks, cherry pickers, dump trucks, etc. It’s true that all of these trucks do need to be insured, however, regular cars sometimes need to be as well.
+Semi-trucks, cherry pickers, dump trucks, and other large work trucks are probably the first thing to come to mind when you think of commercial car insurance.
+While it’s true that all of these trucks do need to be insured, however, regular cars sometimes need to be as well.

 It can be a fine line whether or not your personal car also needs commercial car insurance, so we’re here to try and clarify who needs what.

 Let’s start with the basics.
 Commercial car insurance is generally referred to as a Business Auto Policy (BAP), where personal car insurance is actually referred to as a Personal Auto Policy (PAP).
 Both are similar in that they offer a policy of physical damage and liability coverage.
 Where they differ is in eligibility, what is covered, and what is not.

 The large work trucks we mentioned before are not eligible for a PAP, so must be insured on a BAP.
 While your personal car may be covered on a PAP, there are other times you need to insure your vehicle on a BAP.

 This is due to the PAP’s policy language.
 PAP’s have what is commonly referred to as the Public or Livery Conveyance exclusion in them.
 In short, this exclusion says that if you are using the vehicle to transport people or goods for a fee, there is no coverage.
 However, you should note that many companies have now come out with endorsements to give back limited coverage for ridesharing services.
 This is also something to look into.